xxelifcetinxx/FSWEB-S15D2-Maven/README.md

                 "He wrote on 9 May 1863 that MacDonald's family had suggested he publish Alice." + " A diary entry for 2 July says that he received a specimen page of the print edition around that date. " + "On 26 November 1864, Carroll gave Alice the manuscript of Alice's Adventures Under Ground, with illustrations " +
-                "by Carroll, dedicating it as \"A Christmas Gift to a Dear Child in Memory of a Summer's Day\"." + " The published version of Alice's Adventures in Wonderland is about twice the length of " + "Alice's Adventures Under Ground and includes episodes, such as the Mad Tea-Party, " + "that did not appear in the manuscript.
+                "by Carroll, dedicating it as a Christmas Gift to a Dear Child in Memory of a Summer's Day." + " The published version of Alice's Adventures in Wonderland is about twice the length of " + "Alice's Adventures Under Ground and includes episodes, such as the Mad Tea-Party, " + "that did not appear in the manuscript.
 The only known manuscript copy of Under Ground " +